firasuke/DOTSLASHLINUX/content/post/2017-08-26-The-Linux-Kernel-Configuration-Guide-Part-3.md

 Choice:     excluded [ ]

 Reason:     You can safely exclude this option if you're not using Gentoo Linux
-            as CGROUPS are considered evil by many users.
+            as CGROUPS are considered 'evil' by many users.

             If you're on Gentoo Linux, you'll have to first exclude CONFIG_GENTOO_LINUX_PORTAGE.